thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 By tuning the penalty parameters properly, the SCA algorithm converges to solutions that closely satisfy the original binary constraints, resulting in user association variables that are exactly binary or extremely close (within a very small error margin).

 **Intuition**: Instead of forcing hard binary decisions during optimization, we let the model explore continuous values but penalize it for straying too far from 0 or 1.
 Over time, the optimization "learns" to favor clean binary-like decisions naturally, much like softly guiding a student to either fully commit or fully avoid a choice, rather than staying indecisive.

+#### Why SCA and penalty-based reformulations?**

+Other methods like exhaustive search and mixed-integer programming are too slow or intractable even for small-scale networks.
+Heuristic and greedy methods are fast but often yield poor-quality or infeasible solutions.
+In contrast, SCA with penalty-based reformulations efficiently handles non-convexity and binary constraints, offering high-quality solutions with theoretical convergence.
+SCA strikes the right balance: it’s efficient, scalable, and principled, making it well-suited for joint user association and power control problems.

 ## Building the Learning-to-Optimize Dataset